ignatiusmb/mauss.dev/workspace/content/routes/posts/opting-out/+article.md

 ---
 date: 2025-10-21
 theme: reflection
-title: Opting Out of the Algorithmic Social Life
+title: Opting Out of the Algorithm
+series:
+  title: Solus
+  chapter: 2
 description: on asociality and the irony of social networks that treat their users as commodities rather than individuals.
 tags: [introspection, culture]
 ---